Highlights

 How are we working together?

 The various elements of the recommendations require different approaches for consultation and co-operation depending on who is leading the implementation and who the key partners are.
-Partnership with Indigenous organizations, leaders and communities across the province primarily include FNHA, Métis Nation British Columbia (MNBC), First Nations Health Council (FNHC), regional Nation executive tables and the First Nations Leadership Council (FNLC).
+Partnership with Indigenous organizations, leaders and communities across the province primarily include FNHA, MNBC, FNHC, regional partnership tables and the FNLC.
 Some recommendations are being pursued primarily through partnerships and actions from health authorities.
-The approach that each health authority is taking on implementation can be driven by their relationships with FNHA, MNBC and regional Indigenous leaders and governing bodies.
-While there are significant alignments across the province, each region can have a unique structure and processes that work in that regional context.
-There are also regular meetings with the vice presidents from across the health authorities, as well as regular meetings with the board members.
-The Ministry of Health continues to observe and learn from the collaboration and co-operation pathways that other projects and ministries are following in addition to the guidance provided by the Declaration Act Secretariat.
+The approach that each health authority is taking on implementation can be driven by their relationships with FNHA, MNBC and regional Indigenous leaders and governing bodies, and while there are significant alignments across the province, each region can have a unique structure and processes that work in that regional context.
+There are also regular working meetings with the VPs of Indigenous health from across the health authorities as well as regular meetings with MNBC and FNHA.
+The Ministry of Health continues to observe and learn from the consultation and co-operation pathways that other projects and ministries are following in addition to the guidance provided by the Declaration Act Secretariat, FNHC and MNBC.
+The Ministry has identified a need to consider Modern Treaty Nations and their unique status as treaty rights holders, as well as urban Indigenous organizations, Elders, youth and Indigenous Peoples with disabilities, in the work ahead.

 Are there challenges?